aimat-lab/gcnn_keras/README.md

 # Implementation details

 The major issue for graphs is their flexible size and shape.
 To handle flexible input tensors with keras, either zero-padding plus masking or ragged/sparse tensors can be used.

-Here ragged Tensors and sparse matrices are used.
+* Masking
+Masking can be achieved by multipling with the mask or by flattening the batch-dimension of the input tensor, using tf.boolean_mask and by keeping track of their indizes.
+Depending on the sparsity of the input this may be the fastest solution or completely unpractical.

 * Ragged Tensor
 Ragged Tensors already come with a flexible batch-dimension and are most suited for graphs.
 However Keras support for ragged tensor is limited for the moment.